nllz/IRTF-HRPC/draft-report-1603210947.md

 ## Methodology Issues

 The current methodology is based on discourse analysis and ethnographic research methods.
-This method is explain in {{HRPC-Research}}.
-While this is a good basis for initial discovery, further analysis on whether the hypotheses formed as a result of the case studies can be abstracted to general statements.
-Study is also needed to determine whether evidence for similar effects can be shown as a result of applying the general considerations to a wider set of protocols.
-A full anlaysis also requires that some attempt be made to test any candidate considerations for other effects and for unintended consequences.
+This method is explain in {{HRPC-Research}} While this is a good basis for intitial discussions, questions can be asked as to whether the hypothesis formed as a result of this anaylisis can be abstracted and whether evidence for simalr effects can be shown to be of wider application.
+A full anlaysis also requires that some attempt be made to test any candidate considerations for other effects and for unintended consequemces.

 # Possible areas for protocol considerations

-Using the definitions derived, for the the rights of freedom of expression and freedom of association and assembly, and the protocol attributes discovered in the use cases, a set of questions can be developed that enable a protocol designer to consider whether their design has any positive or negative effects on these human rights.
-The questions should also give guidance in terms of protocol atributes that can aid in creating procols that enable as opposed to hinder human rights.
+Using the definitions derived, for the the rights of freedom of expression and freedom of assembly, and the protocol attributes discovered in the use cases, a set of questions can be developed that enable a protocol designer to consider whether their design has any positive or negative effects on these human rights.
+The questions shold also give guidance in terms of protocol atributes that can aid in creating procols that enable as opposed to hinder human rights.

 {{HRPC-Research}} includes a first take on such questions.
 This work is still at an early stage.
-There have been recommendations in the list that the form of the questions be based on best practices for questionnaire development.
-The questions will need to be tested as outlined above in the section on methodolog issues, to determine whether they are fit for general purpose in an engineering context.
+There have been recommendations in the list that the form of the questions be based on best practices for questionnaire development.  the questions will need to be tested to determine whether they are fit for purpose.

 ## Emergent Issues/Questions

-This section records some of the question opened in discussion of the group that open broader questions that those centered on protocol considerations.
+This records some of the question opened in discussion of the group that open broader questions that those centered on protocol considerations.
 Often the question involved the manner in which the protocols are deployed or used.

 + Can DDOS be considered freedom of expression when used for advocacy?